 An average person spends almost one-third of his life at the office.
-When such a significant part of your life is dedicated to workplace, one cannot undermine the importance of ergonomics.
+When such a significant part of your life is dedicated to the workplace, one cannot undermine the importance of ergonomics.

 Ergonomics is the study of designing equipment, devices and work essentials to increase body comfort and efficiency at work.
 It is an absolute necessity for a productive and healthy workforce.